"We Studied Our Way Out of the Seventh-day Adventist Church"

 2Ch 7:16 - For now have I chosen and sanctified this house, that my name may be there for ever: and mine eyes and mine heart shall be there perpetually.

-Just as Circumcision, the Levitcal Priesthood, the Temple, the land of Palestine, the Kingdom of David, and the Feast Days are no longer signs for Christians, the Sabbath is no longer an identifying mark for Gentile believers.
+Just as Circumcision, the Levitical Priesthood, the Temple, the land of Palestine, the Kingdom of David, and the Feast Days are no longer signs for Christians, the Sabbath is no longer an identifying mark for Gentile believers.
 This is why Paul let Christians know that Christianity is not about following rules of diet, or keeping holy days, but about being in Christ:

 Therefore let no one pass judgment on you in questions of food and drink or with regard to a festival or a new moon or a sabbath.
-These are only a shadow of what is to come; but the substance belongs to Christ.
-(Col. 2:16,17 RSV)
+These are only a shadow of what is to come; but the substance belongs to Christ (Col. 2:16,17 RSV).

-Links for Deeper Study about the Seal of God
+Links for Deeper Study

 Ellen White and the Seal of God by Brother Anderson.
 A history of how the Seal of God teaching developed in the SDA Church.